 under our Project Management page.

-What are Effort Distribution Reports and why do we do them?Can grant funds be expended out of the foundation?
+What are Effort Distribution Reports and why do we do them?Can grant funds be expended out of the NAU Foundation?

 The Office of Grant and Contract Services assists departments in obtaining grant funding, grant extensions, funding increases or extensions, and budgeting.
 Post Award Accounting Services and Fiscal Compliance (PAASFC) comes in after the funding has been obtained and assists the Principal Investigator by doing invoicing, purchase approvals, financial reports, maintaining appropriate PeopleSoft tables, and helping the PI maintain the grant within accepted accounting standards and the financial standards of the grant.
 For more information on this subject visit our Project Management-Responsibilities

-No. All grants, gifts, and contracts should be processed through Grant and Contract Services and Post Award Accounting Services and Fiscal Compliance (PAASFC).
-This ensures proper administration of funds.How do I bill for funds, do expenditure billing, send in financial reports, etc.?
+No. All grants and contracts should be processed through Grant and Contract Services and Post Award Accounting Services and Fiscal Compliance (PAASFC).
+This ensures proper administration of funds.Do I bill for funds, process expenditure billing, send in financial reports, etc.?

-Financial reports and billings are one of the main responsibilities of Post Award Accounting Services and Fiscal Compliance (PAASFC).
+No, financial reports and billing are one of the main responsibilities of Post Award Accounting Services and Fiscal Compliance (PAASFC).
 The PI should not present any bills to a funding agency.
 All financial reports and invoices must come from Post Award Accounting Services and Fiscal Compliance (PAASFC).What should I do if I receive payment from a sponsoring agency?

 Fly America Act